Banner photo courtesy of imagesofempowerment.com

 We believe that, without a healthy biosphere, there is no human future.
 Climate change and other environmental challenges are creating a health crisis of planetary dimension, with impacts falling disproportionately on vulnerable and historically marginalized populations.

 We’re committed to advancing human and planetary health — a field that brings together perspectives from environmental sciences, public health, systems thinking, and other disciplines to achieve breakthroughs and find solutions for a healthier world, on which humans can thrive.
-With Stanford’s Woods Institute for the Environment and Doerr School of Sustainability, we support the Stanford Human and Planetary Health initiative.
-Read on to learn more about our center’s programs and projects related to human and planetary health.
+We are proud to support the Stanford Center for Human and Planetary Health.
+This center is a joint effort of the Woods Institute for the Environment at the Doerr School of Sustainability and the Center for Innovation in Global Health at the School of Medicine.

 Climate change, pollution, biodiversity loss, and other environmental changes are creating new disease patterns, threats to mental health, malnutrition, and safety risks.
 These unprecedented challenges impact communities across the world – especially lower-income settings.
 Health professionals need new approaches to diagnosis, treatment, and advocacy to respond.
 We have curated resources to support health professionals in taking action for human and planetary health — in the clinic and beyond.
 This includes Medicine for a Changing Planet, a joint project with the University of Washington that develops human and planetary health case studies for medical students and clinicians.
 CME credit now available!